 Physiotherapists are graduates of a recognized university-based school of physiotherapy and are qualified to provide preventative, diagnostic and therapeutic services aimed at restoring function and preventing disability arising from disease, trauma or injury.
 With applied knowledge and understanding of the human body in action, Physiotherapy can help to increase mobility, relieve pain, build strength and improve balance and cardiovascular function.
 Physiotherapists not only treat injuries, but can teach you how to prevent the onset of injury that can limit your activity.
-Book your appointment with Stephanie, our registered Physiotherapist (PT).
+Book your appointment with Stephanie, our Registered Physiotherapist (MSc PT).
 Click here to learn more about Physiotherapy and what to expect during your visit.

 Manual therapy can include hands-on work as that of myofascial release, soft tissue mobilization, and mobilization of spinal segments and joints.
 Manual therapy treatment is achieved through specific exercises as well as through the use of physical therapy modalities, as that of the IFC and Ultrasound.

 Electrical stimulation is the use of electrical impulses to make muscles contract, to provide pain relief.
 Electrodes, usually small pads with an adhesive, are attached to the surface of the skin and connected to a device that generates impulses.
 Electrical stimulation machines used include the Transcutaneous Electrical Nerve Stimulation (TENS) and the Interferential Current (IFC).
 Frequencies produced by these machines have been proven to stimulate endorphins, the body’s natural pain killer.
 This form of therapy is helpful at reducing pain, inflammation, edema and spasms.